Esther Williams proves she's a true... Bathing Beauty (1944)

 Seeing an opportunity, Steve applies to the college,

 Easy to Wed, another Williams flick that Smith pops up in, I don't understand the appeal of Smith.
 The organ just isn't my thing, apparently.
 I'm definitely a fan of her shoes, though -- check those out!
 If you're so inclined, you can see Smith and the girls perform "Tico, Tico" here.

 Fred Astaire in my mind.
 It's a traditional Scottish ballad that makes Steve shake his head as the rest of the class is forced to sing it.
 Prof. Hendricks wants to know why he thinks he's too high and mighty to sing along, causing one of the students to say that Steve's music is a big improvement from this stale old tune.
-Annoyed, the professor challenges Steve to write a better arrangement and bring it to class tomorrow, allowing him to bring whatever accompaniment he'd like.
+Annoyed, the professor challenges Steve to write a better arrangement and bring it to class.

 here.
 Do it before I'm forced to give you an F.